-The investigation of a sexual violence crime is intensive and police will try and gather as much evidence as possible.
-A specially trained interviewer from the police will talk to you, and may ask to speak to you several times to find out everything that happened.
+The investigation of a sexual violence crime is intensive and the Police will try and gather as much evidence as possible.
+A specially trained interviewer from the Police will talk to you, and may ask to speak to you several times to find out everything that happened.
 You can ask to talk to a female or male police officer.